Hupperich-Manuel/LSTM-XGBoost-Hybrid-Forecasting/README.md

 -->y_val shape: (24,)
 ```

-Since the XGBoost algorthm does not allow a three dimensional input, there is a need to reshape the data into two dimensions.
+Since the XGBoost algorithm does not allow a three-dimensional input, there is a need to reshape the data into two dimensions.
 The idea behind the reshape is to join the rows of the windowed days into one big input.
 In this example, since our **WINDOW=2**, we are going to return the same amount of rows, but instead of only having 49 columns we will multiply this quantity by the **WINDOW** size.

 ```python
 X_train = X_train.reshape(X_train.shape[0], -1)